 - About the Author Bio, Real Name, Author Photo: Trust is also built by seeing a real name, bio, and face as your avatar.
 We recommend adding all three to your article.
 You can add your name and avatar image under My Account > Profile and the About the Author Bio under My Account > About the Author.
 Please note that the About the Author bio is different than your Profile bio.
 The About the Author bio will be seen by your readers ON your article.
 Your profile is shown on your profile page on HubPages.

 - Answer the Question of Your Title Quickly, Then Build: Readers want to be given the answer to their query quickly.
 If they don’t think they are going to get it, they often hit the back button to continue their search.
-The best articles answer the reader’s question quickly then go into more detail further down the page.
+The best articles answer the reader’s question quickly and then go into more detail further down the page.
 If possible, use formatting like bullets or numbering to make your article even easier to read.

 What to Avoid: